pnkraemer/probdiffeq/docs/examples_benchmarks/solvers_solutions/conditioning-on-zero-residual.md

 # Probabilistic solvers as collocation methods

-Probabilistic solvers condition a prior distribution on satisfying an ODE on a specified grid.
+Probabilistic solvers condition a prior distribution on satisfying a zero-ODE-residual on a specified grid.

 ```python